 The Statistical Business Register is regularly updated with data from statistical surveys and before 2012 with data from the Commercial Register, trade licence offices, and administrative sources.
-After the Basic Registers of Public Administration were launched on 1 July 2012, the basic Administrative Business Register became the basic source for the updates.
-An entity reporting economic activity according to the information from statistical surveys or administrative sources is considered to be an enterprise-type statistical unit.
+After the Basic Registers of Public Administration were launched on 1 July 2012, the Administrative Business Register became the basic source for the updates.
+An entity with identified activity (in preceding Statistical Yearbooks of the CR it was an enterprise type statistical unit) is that, which reports activity according to the information from statistical surveys or administrative sources.